How to find your first job in the field

 The good news is that some major aid agencies have fellowships or internship programs for students and recent graduates.
 An example of this is Catholic Relief Service’s International Development Fellows Program – it is one of the most established and comprehensive programs, offering 20-30 one year placements per year, which come with a stipend, and a chance to work in a range of different locations and departments within the organization.
 Furthermore, the rate of people being hired on from this program is high at about 80%.

-The bad news is that, like many other international internship programs they only accept applicants from people with graduate degree.
+The bad news is that, like many other international internship programs they only accept applicants from people with graduate degrees.
 Furthermore, they require fluency in a second language.
 An alternative approach is Mercy Corps, which offers about 60 graduate internships overseas each year.
 They are completely unpaid (although local housing and local travel is usually provided), but for 3-4 months.

 The UNV program can be a good way to get your foot in the door as a young development professional, but the program is very competitive, and has a reputation for selection based on existing contacts within the UN.
 Why do these agencies set the requirements so high for these entry level opportunities?
 Well, it’s partly because they can – it’s not uncommon to get 40-50 highly qualified applicants for an unpaid internship, many more for real jobs.